web3batman/Solana-Presale-Smart-Contract/README.md

-# Solana Token Presale SmartContract
+# Solana Presale Smart Contract

 Smart contract designed for facilitating the sale of SPL tokens with additional features, including a presale mechanism and allocation tickets.
 The contract is built using the Anchor framework.
 ## Key Features